Joggi73/homey-ferroamp/README.md

 # Homey Pro for Ferroamp EnergyHub
+## Target
+The following flows and javascripts are tools for starting your own automation with Homey Pro and ferroamp EnergyHub integration.
+I use the ferroamp EnergyHub, the ferroamp battery ESS, Tibber, a Tesla Wall Charger (WC) and other loads in the household like a NIBE heat pump, heated floors, Hue lamps etc.
 ## Prerequisites
 ### Install the following apps to Homey Pro
 -	Power by the Hour